Skip to main content

 After you purchase a home

 Once you have moved into your new home, you'll want to ensure your home warranty coverage has taken effect.
 Your builder will send the signed Warranty Commencement Date Certificate to Travelers Canada.
-Once we receive the certificate from your builder, we will mail you the Home Warranty Certificate.
-Please be sure to read the Home Warranty Certificate carefully and keep in a safe place.
+When we receive the certificate from your builder, we will mail you the Home Warranty Certificate.
+Please be sure to read the Home Warranty Certificate carefully and keep it in a safe place.
 The Home Warranty Certificate details your warranty coverage, defines exclusions, and outlines the process for reporting covered defects.
 The BC Residential Construction Performance Guide assists you in identifying and reporting defects to Travelers Canada.
 This certificate stays with the home and is transferred to future homeowners.

 Still have questions?

-Check out our home warranty FAQs
+Explore our home warranty FAQs